zero1-agi/fracton/whitepaper-fracton-v0.2.md

 ---

 ## 6. Conclusion (Part 3)
-This **methodological blueprint** illustrates how to bring Trisoma from **theory** to **practice**.
-By setting up agent-based simulations, carefully defining shadow sub-agents, and monitoring emergent fields, researchers can begin to evaluate Trisoma’s effectiveness in real or semi-real AI contexts.
+This **methodological blueprint** illustrates how to bring Fracton from **theory** to **practice**.
+By setting up agent-based simulations, carefully defining shadow sub-agents, and monitoring emergent fields, researchers can begin to evaluate Fracton’s effectiveness in real or semi-real AI contexts.
 Such work supports deeper insights into **alignment** dynamics, emotional or symbolic interplay in AI, and the potential for shadow integration to reduce unintended AI behaviors.

 Future sections (Part 4 and beyond) may focus on:
 - **Case Studies**: Detailed examples from actual pilot runs or user–AI experiments.
 - **Comparative Analysis**: Contrasting triadic models with dualistic or standard alignment approaches.
 - **Community Engagement**: Proposals for open-source collaborations, data-sharing protocols, and broader industry/academic feedback loops.

-Part 3 thus concludes the **core** methodological framework for implementing, testing, and iterating upon Trisoma in a controlled, systematic manner.
+Part 3 thus concludes the **core** methodological framework for implementing, testing, and iterating upon Fracton in a controlled, systematic manner.

 ---

 ## **PART 4 (AND BEYOND): WHAT’S NEXT?**

 ### Detailed Case Studies (Part 4)
-- **Aim**: Illustrate Trisoma’s concepts in real-world or simulated “scenarios.”
+- **Aim**: Illustrate Fracton’s concepts in real-world or simulated “scenarios.”
 - **Structure**:
   1. Present 2–3 hypothetical or small-scale pilot situations: e.g., a single-person journaling app that highlights the user’s “Self–Shadow” triad, or an AI–AI triad with an alignment prompt.
   2. Include walkthroughs of how emergent fields and polarity flips occur step-by-step.